firstcontributions/first-contributions/README.md

 _If you're not comfortable with command line, [here are tutorials using GUI tools.](#tutorials-using-other-tools)_

+Instead of command line , Github desktop can also be used to make contributions ,[For more info refer to (https://docs.github.com/en/desktop/installing-and-configuring-github-desktop)]

 <img align="right" width="300" src="https://firstcontributions.github.io/assets/Readme/fork.png" alt="fork this repository" />

 #### If you don't have git on your machine, [install it](https://help.github.com/articles/set-up-git/).